quackbarc/garyc-sketch-tweaks/README.md

 * Fixed canvas being 798x598 instead of 800x600.
 * Fixed arrow-key navigation always starting at the latest sketch.
 * Fixed a race condition with loading sketches.
-* Fixed out-of-bounds sketches causing constant errors on console.
+* Fixed sketch animations ending one line too early.
 * Fixed duplicate sketches from scrolling down.
 * Fixed sketches being saved with a `.jpg` extension despite being PNGs.
+* Handled malformed sketch data that would've caused constant errors on the console.
 * URL changes now navigate sketches.
 * Loading the same sketch twice won't redraw the sketch.
+* Pressing `escape` on the gallery while images are still loading will keep them loading.
+* The left button on the sketch viewer automatically appears when the gallery gets updated.
+* Gallery wouldn't load old sketches that are unreachable (sketches that would show up as X's), by default at least.

-### Other technical tweaks
+### Other technical tweaks 🤓

 * Sketch stats are fetched every 30 seconds instead of 60.
 * Swapping and peeking are properly mutex locked.
 * Swapping and peeking now handle request errors.
 * Swapping and peeking wouldn't send extra `getStats` requests.
+* Added quality settings for gallery thumbnails.
 * Gallery immediately refreshes sketches on page load so it's up to date.
-* Gallery canvas is focusable by tabbing.
+* Sketch animations are now drawn as entire lines than as small segments.
 * Viewer uses CSS grid for better alignment.
 * Viewer gets hidden by `display: none` instead of having its HTML purged.
+* Viewer canvas is focusable by tabbing.
+* Viewer buttons aren't user-selectable.
 * `show()` casts passed-in IDs into a `Number` first since the fire from page load passes them as strings.
+* `show()` ignores non-numerical IDs.

 ### Personal tweaks